 If you are newly eligible for Medicare because you turned 65, you can sign up during your initial enrollment period.
 This period starts three months before the month you turn 65 and ends three months after the month you turn 65.

 If you have Medicare Part A coverage and you get Part B for the first time by enrolling during the Part B general enrollment period (January 1 to March 31), you will have an enrollment period between April 1 and June 30.

-If you are eligible for Medicare and have not enrolled in Part D, you will be able to enroll during the annual election period.
-The annual election period for Part D is from October 15 to December 7 every year.
-Some people can enroll in a Part D plan at other times in the year.
-For example, if you enter a nursing home, or if you lose your creditable coverage, you can probably enroll in a Part D plan right away.
-Also, if you have Medicaid, you can enroll or switch plans once per month.
+If you are eligible for Medicare and have not enrolled in Part D, you will be able to enroll during the open enrollment period.
+The open enrollment period for Part D is from October 15 to December 7 every year.
+You can also change plans during the open enrollment period.

 Your Part D coverage should start the first day of the month after you enroll.

 How do I enroll?